findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 Each time you make an adjustment, be sure to put the star in the center of your field of view.
 Start at 100X and center the Spot.
 Then go up to about 250X and center the Spot.
 Now walk it up to 500X or 600X.
 It will be a bit mushy, but in the steadier moments, you will be able to see and center the Spot.
 At this level of magnification, make TINY, barely perceptible movements of the collimation screws, or you will chase collimation around and around.

 This "step up to 600X method" will get you pretty darn close to perfect collimation.
 When you get back down to real world observing around 200X-250X, things will be much better and stars will go to a point when you focus, with no flaring as the star comes to a point.
 As Bob mentioned, you need a night of great seeing to do a final final nailing of the collimation on an in-focus star.
 But if you wait for a night that steady, it could literally take months depending on your location.
-This post should be pinned so beginners can find it easily.
-Well written, succinct and illustrated explanation of collimation using a star.
-Wish I had seen this post when I was first learning to collimate my Classical Cassegrain.
 Edited by Ihtegla Sar, Today, 03:59 AM.

 ## Ed Ting's Instructions